jtacoma/go-zdcf/README.md

 * when combining configuration sources, any socket options in later sources will completely replace options in previous sources.
 * multi-valued settings (bind, connect, subscribe) in JSON will only accept arrays.
 * configuration validation is mostly absent.

+## License

+Released under the MIT license, see LICENSE.txt.